 You can imagine my surprise when using the latest and greatest layout tool update when I found out that the new integrated flow manager doesn’t include commands to set up clearance and creepage.
 Looking for a workaround, there wasn’t a way to add any type of general clearance option, nor was there possibility for adding a rule for board edge clearance.
 Importing a template for a previous project resulted in unresolvable errors.

-Generating a template listing respective nodes and vias for application of clearance and creepage is common practice in layout design for high power.
+Generating a template listing respective nodes and vias for application of clearance and creepage is practice in layout design for high power.
 Frequently templates for safety rules are kept for re-use from layout to layout, as the rules are the same and specified under IPC2221A, UL61010-1, and UL60950-1.
 These specifications apply to all conductors on the printed circuit board that carry high power.

 Power circuits require safety rule application for clearance and creepage